FranklineMisango/Br35H_Brain_Cancer_Detection/README.md

 * Copy these Two files to the Models Folder
 * Run `pip install requirements.txt`
 * After all requirements are met, run `python app.py` : observe `running on http://127.0.0.1:5000`
-* Alternatively, you can run `streamlit run helper.py` for the lite streamlit Application
+* Alternatively, If you PC Has Low Computational Power,  you can run `streamlit run helper.py` for the lite streamlit Application : observe `http://localhost:8501`
 * The Application(s) should show on your browser as depicted in the Demo Images

 #### Library Requirements